Saurabh11Sharma/dsa-practice/README.md

 - Follow the existing folder and file structure.
 - Write clear, commented code and tests.
 - Add learning notes and references in each problem’s README.
+- If you add a new empty folder (e.g., for notes), include a `.gitkeep` file so it is tracked by git.

 ---